ibm-build-lab/cp4d-install/3.5/portworx-setup.md

 IMPORTANT: Ensure user creating API Key has sufficient permissions to work with cluster.
 They must be assigned the `Editor` platform role and the `Manager` service access role for `IBM Cloud Kubernetes Service`.
 For more information, see [User access permissions](https://cloud.ibm.com/docs/containers?topic=containers-access_reference).

-NOTE: Portworx won't install using a service id api key.
+NOTE: Since Portworx is provisioning infrastructure and infrastructure permissions can't be tied to a "Service ID" api key, need to use a "User" api key.

 - Select "Manage" -> "Access (IAM)" from IBM Cloud Console top menu
 - Select “API Keys” -> "Create"